Black Friday is stupid. Cyber Monday and Boxing Day are dumb too.

 Hate the crowds?
 There’s always the wired world of online retail to snag a shopper.

-Cyber Monday: Get online early (only EST will do).
+Cyber Monday: Get online early.
 Click a deal.
 Add to shopping cart.
 Enter a Cyber-specific promo code.
 FAILED.
 Enter promo code again.
 Review cart.
 Enter credit card info.
 Update shipping address.
 Click checkout.
 Sales item SOLD OUT.
 Cry.
 Spill coffee on your PJs, it’s still EST after all.
 Try shopping again.
 Fail.
 Reboot computer.
 Maybe snag a different dealio?
 Score some FREE SHIPPING, yay!

 I also haven’t forgotten about Boxing Day, celebrated by Canucks across Canada on December 26th every year.